 When I think about Thanksgiving, I think about, well food.
 It’s what I think about almost all the time.
 Thanksgiving is no different, of course.
-What is unique about my Thanksgiving, is I don’t really like turkey.
-I’ll eat sliced turkey in a hero, but I’m not a big fan of chowing down on a big turkey that’s been roasting in the oven.
+What’s unique about my Thanksgiving?
+Well, I don’t like turkey.
+I’ll eat sliced deli turkey in a hero, however I’m not a big fan of chowing down on a big turkey that’s been roasting in the oven.
 I go for all the delicious sides!
-My plate just gets loaded up with mini piles of the 7 best Thanksgiving side dishes around!
+My plate: loaded up with mini piles of the 7 best Thanksgiving side dishes around!

 Slow Cooker Sweet Potatoes with Bacon from Southern Living.